Our story is one filled with God’s Provision and Grace. It is a long story, so here is the précised version!

 Lowestoffe and Rooken Farms have been in the Evens family since 1905, and Neil is a 4th generation farmer.
 In 1991 Neil married Robyn Conroy, and so began a new season of adventure and change.

 1994 saw us open our farms to holiday-makers, so they too could experience the privilege of our ‘office with a view’ lifestyle.
-It all began with Walnut Cottage, situated behind the main homestead on Lowestoffe Farm.
+It all began with Walnut Lodge, situated behind the main homestead on Lowestoffe Farm.

 In 1997, Neil and Robyn attended a Holistic Management (HM) course, and soon realised that despite generations of livestock farming, we are actually soil and grass farmers – our livestock is simply a by-product of the grass we grow.
 What a paradigm shift!
 We embraced the HM approach to farming, based on the wisdom and knowledge of well-known Zimbabwean, Allan Savory and the Savory Institute.
 Globally, climate change and desertification are a real threat, and HM offers a solution for the depleting grasslands of the world.
 To learn more you can watch Allan Savory’s TED talk: “How to fight desertification and reverse climate change.”